barkisnet/barkis/docs/what-is-barkis.md

 - `x/ibc`: Inter-blockchain transfers.
 - `x/params`: Handles app-level parameters.

->About the Cosmos Hub: The Cosmos Hub is the first Hub to be launched in the Cosmos Network.
+>About the BarkisNet: The BarkisNet is the first Hub to be launched in the BarkisNet.
 The role of a Hub is to facilitate transfers between blockchains.
 If a blockchain connects to a Hub via IBC, it automatically gains access to all the other blockchains that are connected to it.
-The Cosmos Hub is a public Proof-of-Stake chain.
+The BarkisNet is a public Proof-of-Stake chain.
 Its staking token is called the Atom.

 Next, learn how to [install Barkis](./installation.md).